ELEC2645/unit-2-project-template-Jassimrtkz/README.md

 Passed 3/3 tests.
 ```

-The result confirms the accuracy of the Hzrad/s round-trip calculation, dBm conversion, and RMS calculation.
+The result validates the accuracy of the Hzrad/s round-trip calculation, dBm conversion, and RMS calculation.

 ---

 ## Notes

-- To avoid crashes, input validation was applied throughout.
+- Strong input validation is employed throughout the application.

-- Extra features (testing + explanations + logging)  exhibit imagination and comprehension that goes beyond the necessities.
+- Extra functions (logging, quiz, explanations, testing) go beyond the bare requirements.

+- The toolbox is flexible and easy to extend

 ---

 ## License
-This project was created for use in ELEC2645 Unit 2 at the University of Leeds.
+This task was built for use in ELEC2645 Unit 2 at the University of Leeds.